New Pharmacological paradigm

 Proteasomal Degradation

 Most of intracellular proteins are degraded in a pathway mediated by three enzymes (E1, E2 and E3).
+E1 transfers ubiquitin to E2.

+E3 recognizes the substrate protein and interacts with E2 which transfers the bound ubiquitin.
 The poly-ubiquitinated protein is directed to the 26S proteasome where it is degraded by proteolytic enzymes.

 Targeted Protein Degradation

 Small molecule degraders are, in essence, catalysts of protein degradation.
-They operate by undergoing multiple degradation cycles, which allows them to be administered in lower doses compared to drugs that function through an oc-cupancy-driven mechanism.
+They operate by undergoing multiple degradation cycles, which allows them to be administered in lower doses compared to drugs that function through an occupancy-driven mechanism.
+Degrading the target instead of blocking it expands the druggable proteome.

 Catalytic mechanism